brianalynette/university/README.md

 # school-work
-Here you will find any assignments/projects worked on at UVic
+Here you will find any assignments/projects worked on at the University of Victoria.

 This includes my work from second year learning to code in C, and work from third year where we created process managers and schedulers, as well computer graphics assignments working with ray tracing and rasterization.